SteelCompendium/data-bestiary-md/Bredbeddle.md

 Trigger: A creature targets the bredbeddle with a ranged magic attack.

+Effect: The bredbeddle uses the same ability against the triggering creature, using that creature’s bonus to any power rolls they make.

 **Turn Green (PRS RR)**

 |                                   |                                 |
 | :-------------------------------- | :------------------------------ |
 | Keywords: Area, Magic, Resistance | Type: Villain Action 1          |
 | Distance: 3 burst                 | Target: Each enemy in the burst |

+Effect: Green shadows crawl out from under the bredbeddle’s feet and attempt to turn each target green.
+The bredbeddle has a double edge on attacks made against targets turned green in this way.

 **Challenge**